 Step 1.
 Contact me

-We’ll be doing a lot of talking.
-First of all, we’ll just discuss your plans for the book.
+I want to know about your plans for the book.
 What it’s about, who the characters are, how it’s going to look.
 I’m just as interested in your thoughts about it as I am in the actual script.
 It’s important that we’re on the same page before any work starts, so that I’ll have a good idea of what you’re after, and in which direction to take the illustrations.

 In the developing stage we will go through:

-First, I’ll make a lot of tryouts to find the right look for the character/s.
+- Character design – First, I’ll make a lot of tryouts to find the right look for the character/s.
 Once I find them, I’ll draw them over and over, dozens of times, to make sure they stay consistent throughout the whole book.

 Step 3.
 Illustration

-By now, I will have spent several weeks on sketching, and now that I have every aspect of this book pinned down, it is finally time for me to get my fancy papers out and get started on the final artwork!
+By now, I will have spent several weeks on sketching, and now that I have every aspect of this book pinned down, it is finally time for me to get my fancy papers out and get started on the final artwork.